 If your goal is weight gain, you might want to pick a hydrolysate form of whey — and if your goal is weight loss, you might want a micellar whey.

 "Whey protein hydrolysate is pre-digested and absorbs much more quickly into the bloodstream (keep in mind that whey protein is already very fast-digesting!).
 Because the hydrolysate form of whey is absorbed so quickly, it causes a greater insulin response which isn't always desirable — especially for weight loss," Girgen tells us.

 "Micellar whey, on the other hand, is a form of whey that is digested slowly resulting in a slower insulin response in the bloodstream."

-Whey protein isolate might be the best bet for anyone who is lactose intolerant because it contains a lesser amount of lactose compared to whey concentrate, Girgen says.
+Whey protein isolate might be the best bet for anyone who has lactose intolerance because it contains less lactose compared to whey concentrate, Girgen says.